SciCompResources/LearnSciComp/README.md

 A lot depends on how we approximate differential operators or calculate gradients in these numerical methods.
 To put it succinctly, there are challenges to approximate these differential operators properly, and its a useful skill for a computational science student.
 If one keeps up with major ways of approximating differential operators are by following way,
 - **Automatic differentiation** (a numerical approach used in automatic differentiation libraries like Tensorflow/PyTorch/Zygote.
 An ongoing discussion is [here](https://github.com/yewalenikhil65/Numerical-methods-HPC-aspects/discussions/1))
 - **Traditional Numerical differentiation** (good old Taylor series, majorly used in CFD softwares) We have been exposed to traditional numerical differentiation a lot times, but a bulk of us don't know how to create automatically stencils and Differential operators matrices and applying boundary conditions on them. </br>
-On going discussion of creating general finite difference stencils, [here](https://github.com/yewalenikhil65/Numerical-methods-HPC-aspects/discussions/3).</br>
+On going discussion of creating general *finite difference stencils*, [here](https://github.com/yewalenikhil65/Numerical-methods-HPC-aspects/discussions/3).</br>
-On going discussion of creating general spectral differentiation operators, [here](https://github.com/yewalenikhil65/Numerical-methods-HPC-aspects/discussions/5)
+On going discussion of creating general *spectral differentiation operators*, [here](https://github.com/yewalenikhil65/Numerical-methods-HPC-aspects/discussions/5)
 - **Symbolic differentiation** (used in Maple/Mathematica/Sage like Libraries)

 In coming weeks, a small demonstration/blog of these would be added to the repo, along with useful references